JuliaFEM/juliafem.github.io/contributing.md

     Do this until everyone is satisfied and your pull request can be merged to the master branch.

-There's also some GUI apps to use git if you don't feel command line comfortable.
+There are also some GUI apps to use git if you do not feel comfortable using the terminal.
 For OSX and Windows a good application is [SourceTree](https://www.sourcetreeapp.com), for Linux, maybe [SmartGit](http://www.syntevo.com/smartgit/) will work.
 GitHub has also desktop application.